HacDan/100-days-of-code/log.md

 Also implemented displaying the total in the app along wiht rounding the tip up to the next dollar.

 Read a bit about view binding.
 Planning on implementing that tomorrow instead of the old FindViewById method.

+### Day 5.1: June 27(8)th, 2022

+#### Coursework
+Today's a bit late.
+Late night at work, but I still got my hour in, just not all before the time flipped over on the east coast.
+I didn't feel like traveling west just to fix this, I think in the spirit of things, I'm well within bounds.
+I haven't gone to bed yet, so we're good.

+Anyway, updated TipCalculator to use String resources instead of hardcoded values.
+Updated ID's to snake_case to work with modern convention.
+I also updated some of the business logic to be a bit safer when calling, while also implementing some DRY principals on error checking.
+More work to do in this area, but it's just a portfolio app from a tut, so, maybe not?

+All in all, a productive day considering everything else going on.
+I'm committed to not missing a day, even if it means stretching the rules to better meet the spirit of the challenge.